DIAGONAL CALL SPREADS

 Basic Framework - Diagonal Call Spreads:

 A diagonal call credit spread strategy is an ideal way to balance risk and reward in options trading.
-This strategy involves selling a call option and buying a call option while collecting a credit in the process.
+This type of trade is a modified call credit spread.
+This strategy involves selling a call option and buying a call option while collecting a credit in the process (see call options explained).
 When selling the call option, premium is collected and simultaneously using some of that premium income to buy a further dated call option at a higher strike price.
 The net result will be a credit on the two-leg pair trade with defined risk since the purchase of the call option serves as protection.
+Diagonal spreads work best when IV Rank is very high.

 By selling the call option, you agree to sell shares at the agreed upon price by the agreed upon expiration date.
 By buying the call option, you have the right to buy shares at the agreed upon price by the agreed upon expiration date.
 Thus risk is defined and capital requirements are minimal.